margaretmf/margaretmf.github.io/creativewriting.md

 ## Leaves ##
 Everything you thought you knew falls off like the dead leaves on trees.

+The leaves, the borwna nd yellow with branches
+The green moss on benches
+The water droplets on grass and the table like islands and continents A map formed on a table by water droplets

 <br>

 ## Trees ##